Digital Photography

 What is 'Digital' Photography?

 By now this is a silly question but if you are wondering about all the fuss, in the 'old' days (pre 2000!) almost all cameras were a mechanical device that captured an image through an opening in the lens (the shutter) to leave an impression on film.
 Film was made of either a cellulose acetate or a polyester base substance with a coating of light sensitive minerals - silver salts.
 You took this 'exposed' roll of film to your drugstore and in an hour or day you got back a paper folder full of pictures and negatives.
 You looked at the pictures, laughed and smiled, and then 'filed' them in the shoe box in the closet with all the others - never to be seen again!
+The advanced armatures only used slides.

-Digital cameras operates on a similar approach of capturing an image but instead of on film, it stores the image on a magnetic card the size of a postage stamp.
-With the image now stored as pixels in computer lingo, you can immediately look at your image on a small screen built into the camera to decide if you like that shot or need another.
-You take this storage card to the local developer to make prints or do it at home.
+Digital cameras operates on a similar approach of capturing an image but instead of on film, they stores the image on a magnetic card the size of a postage stamp.
+With the image now stored as pixels, in computer lingo, you can immediately look at your image on a small screen built into the camera to decide if you like that shot or need another.
+You can take this storage card to the local developer to make prints or do it at home.
 You can store them on your home PC for easy viewing on your big screen TV (imagine seeing your Aunt nodding off at the Christmas party on the big screen!).
 And you can do much more ...

 Why should anyone be interested?